jairodriguez/claudeus-wp-mcp/readme.md

-⚠️ **PRIVATE REPOSITORY NOTICE** ⚠️

-This is a private repository for SimHop IT & Media AB team members only.
-While the code is available for viewing and use under the MIT license, we do not accept public contributions at this time.
-You are welcome to fork the repository and create your own version, as long as it's not identical or extremely similar to our package to avoid user confusion.

 # <span style="color: #A351D6">🤘 Claudeus WordPress MCP</span> 🎸
 > *"Unleash the Power of AI in Your WordPress Realm - Setting the Standard for MCP Excellence!"* <span style="color: #000000">🖤</span>